Gadgetoid/wallpaper/README.md

 I don't want too many rules, but put forth this simple code of etiquette:

-* Unless it violates the etiquette, I've got to merge your PR
+* Unless it violates the etiquette, I *must* merge your PR
 * Smut images are unimaginative, you're better than that
 * Racist/hateful images are also unimaginative, seriously, why do I need to even say this?
 * Trampling on other people's tiles is kinda mean, but if they're hogging the whole darn wallpaper they kinda deserve it